binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 &nbsp;

 Encrypting/decrypting credentials in code may provide some obscurity, but not much more than that.
 There are different answers for different platforms.
-None of which provide complete security, if there is such a thing, but instead focussing on different levels of obscurity.
+None of which provide complete security, if there is such a thing, but instead focusing on different levels of obscurity.

 ##### Windows

 **Store database credentials as a Local Security Authority (LSA) secret** and create a DSN with the stored credential.
 Use a SqlServer [connection string](https://www.owasp.org/index.php/Configuration#Secure_connection_strings) with `Trusted_Connection=yes`

 The hashed credentials are stored in the SAM file and the registry.
 If an attacker has physical access to the storage, they can easily copy the hashes if the machine is not running or can be shut-down.
 The hashes can be sniffed [from the wire](#network-identify-risks-wire-inspecting) in transit.
-The hashes can be pulled from the running machines memory (specifically the Local Security Authority Subsystem Service (LSASS.exe)) using tools such as Mimikatz, WCE, hashdump or fgdump.
+The hashes can be pulled from the running machines memory (specifically the Local Security Authority Subsystem Service (`LSASS.exe`)) using tools such as Mimikatz, WCE, hashdump or fgdump.
 An attacker generally only needs the hash.
 Trusted tools like psexec take care of this for us.
 All discussed in my ["0wn1ng The Web"](https://speakerdeck.com/binarymist/0wn1ng-the-web-at-www-dot-wdcnz-dot-com) presentation.

 &nbsp;